Bussler/DSNeRF/README.md

 - **Interactive Rendering** is achievable through strategic network splitting and 3D caching, reducing computational complexity from 5D to 3D+2D inputs
 - **Multi-view Consistency** is substantially improved with optimized feature encodings, particularly evident in complex geometric structures

-This work advances the state-of-the-art in neural rendering by providing both practical improvements and theoretical insights that inform future research directions in neural implicit representations.

 ### Technical Implementation